 Many students with a strong interest and accomplishment in the arts choose to send additional materials to colleges.
 These can be audio CDs of their playing or singing, DVDs of theater performances or of video productions, or slides of studio artwork.
 Covenant teachers can help you in putting such a portfolio together, and you can write a cover letter to accompany your work.
 Keep your college advisor informed of any such materials you are sending along with your applications.

-The interview is still important at some colleges, and a stop by the Office of College Advising can be helpful.
+The interview is still important at some colleges, and a stop by the Advising Office can be helpful.
 Whenever you travel to a college, keep in mind that your manner, knowledge about and interest in the college, maturity, and thoughtfulness are all being observed.
 Even if a interviewer announces that the school does not count interviews in the consideration of candidates, and that this is simply a chance for you to ask questions, treat the conversation as an interview.
-College admission counselors will note with pleasure a well-informed thoughtful student who asks alert, engaging questions; they will likewise note those who do not.
+College admission counselors will note with pleasure a well-informed thoughtful student who asks engaging questions; they will likewise note those who do not.